Laura Fuentes

 How to Make Pizza Pasta Salad

-4. Refrigerate the pizza pasta salad in the fridge for at least 1 hour until chilled or overnight.
+This salad is best enjoyed chilled, so store it in the fridge for at least 1 hour or overnight.

 If you’re cooking pasta for pasta salads, I recommend rinsing it with cold water in the colander to remove the starch.
 This will keep the pasta from sticking, yielding a more appealing texture.

-You can grab any dressing, and this salad will taste great.
-But add this homemade vinaigrette, and you'll scream EPIC!
-It has the perfect balance between oil, vinegar, and honey, plus the tasty Italian seasoning, the slight spiciness of the red pepper flakes, and the unexpected cheesy note.
+You can use any dressing, but the one in the recipe card has the perfect balance between oil, vinegar, and honey, plus the tasty Italian seasoning, the slight spiciness of the red pepper flakes, and the unexpected cheesy note.
 Another favorite?
-This mouth-watering Whine Vine Vinaigrette recipe!
+This mouth-watering Whine Vine Vinaigrette recipe.

 Recipe Variations